Unbanked to Bankless

 While banking isn’t a perfect system, there’s no doubt that using a good one gives an individual more financial freedom and ability when compared to being unbanked.
 The problem is, that not all banks are good ones.

 Issues with Banking

 Trustworthy bank accounts are a luxury in many parts of the world.
-Even more so in the US where most bank accounts are FDIC insured up to $250,000.
-If you deposit $250,000 into an FDIC insured bank account, you can be certain that your money is backed by the full faith and credit of the US government, its military, and its money printer.
+Even more so in the US where most bank accounts are FDIC insured for up to $250,000.
+If you deposit $250,000 into an FDIC-insured bank account, you can be certain that your money is backed by the full faith and credit of the US government, its military, and its money printer.

 Non-US bank accounts are generally trustworthy although developing countries with their own currencies often experience volatility in regards to purchasing power.
 This, along with internal political and external geopolitical pressures weighing into the equation, can result in what’s known as a bank run where everybody tries to withdraw their money at or around the same time.
 Well, due to the global practice of fractional-reserve lending, banks are not holding onto everyone’s money at the same time.

 They are lending it out with interest to make money on your money.

 When you deposit money into a traditional checking account at a bank, you’ll likely be charged a fee to keep your money with them and you will not earn interest on your deposit – but the bank will.
 All the bank has to do is ensure that a specific ratio of cash from depositors is kept on hand in case depositors want to withdraw.
 If this ratio, called the reserve ratio, is 10% for example, then a bank can lend out $9 out of every $10 you deposit.

 When the bank loaned out your $9, they increased the amount of money in the economy by $9.
 9 of your 10 dollars are now being used twice.
 All of a sudden, $10 is $19.